rkube/delta/delta/README.md

 "basedir":"/pscratch/sd/m/maburidi/data_storage/data_storage_ray_delta”
 ```
 This is the directory where to store the data after analyzing it, change it to point to your directory.
 You can choose “backend” to be “mongodb”.

+In the current config file, there are two pre-processing tasks: bandpass_fir and stft.
+There are also: no_wavelet and no_plot: those to prevent other tasks to be run.
+For now, and for comparison reason we just added two analysis tasks, those are: crosscorr and crosspower_cu.
+There are also: crosspower_cy, crossphase_cy and coherence_cy, those are Cython based tasks, and it will not run since this version is not designed to run those tasks.
+A warning will be raised once passed.

 ### 2. Initiating the Head and the worker nodes: